 ‘There is no attempt at the informal in these courts.
 We regard the whole scheme as urban.
 We have no desire to make the project look like a garden suburb’

 I am no architect so I am passing on the views I have read.

 - Double height stairwells and double height spaces over the balconies are indebted to Le Corbusier’s preference for provision of high spaces for living areas.

 - Stylistically, it is contemporary with Sir Basil Spence’s listed work at the University of Sussex in Brighton, though it is more varied in its materials.
 Both have as their sources Le Corbusier’s Maisons Jaoul in Paris and Stirling and Gowan’s work at Ham Common.

-- Great Arthur House references the roofscape of Corbusier’s Unite d’habitation in Marseille and Berlin.
-The Barbican committee visited in 1958.
+- Great Arthur House references the roofscape of Corbusier’s Unité d’Habitation in Marseilles.